yammt/react-select/README.md

 Then open [`localhost:8000`](http://localhost:8000) in a browser.

+## TODO
+Insert icon on the left/right of Menu item

 ## Installation

 The easiest way to use React-Select is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), etc).